danmayer/danmayer.github.com/_posts/2017-06-26-db_phone_types.md

 > Is there a valid reason to use `bigint` vs `varchar`?

 Perhaps, the query improvements are smaller than I thought, but noticeable.
 The table size difference is real, but also not that large.
 It would really depend on your needs and the size of your tables.
+In the end [Google says never store phone numbers as numeric data](https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md) (rule #24), but given a known set of countries and query performance, you can examine the tradeoffs.

 > What is the difference in DB table storage size?